How to deploy a Ruby Discourse app on Google Cloud

 - A Postgres Cloud SQL instance running in your project.
 To set up a Postgres instance, see Creating instances.

-This tutorial uses billable components of GCP including:
+This tutorial uses billable components of Google Cloud including:

 - App Engine flexible environment